Summary

 Evaluate

 Students revise their quick-write sentences to reflect a new meaning uncovered in the text.
-Finally, students write a claim, evidence, reasoning paragraph to reflect on the essential question.
+Finally, students write a Claim, Evidence, Reasoning (CER) paragraph to reflect on the essential question.

 Materials

-• Annotated Text Poster (attached; optional 1 per student)
+Annotated Text Poster (attached; optional; one per student)

-• Dashing Through the Snow or Don’t Box Me In by Dave Barry (attached; 1 per student)
+Dashing Through the Snow or Don’t Box Me In by Dave Barry (attached; one per student)

 Engage

-Display slides 3–4.
-On the board where learning objectives are posted, or by reading aloud, pose the essential question of the lesson: How does an author's writing style give meaning to a text?
-Explain to students that essential questions are very broad and cannot be answered immediately.
-Additionally, explain that students will be able to confidently answer the essential question by the end of the lesson.
+Display slide 3 and read the essential question to students.
+Explain to students that the essential question is very broad and cannot be answered immediately.
+Additionally, tell students they will be able to answer this question at the end of the lesson.
+Then, move to slide 4 to review the learning objectives with students.

-Display slide 5 or 6 depending on which article you chose to use.
-In order to help students access their prior knowledge, the slide provides students with a word bank of 5-10 keywords focused around a central theme in the text.
-Provide the attached Word Bank handout for the article you are using.
-Have students use this to write their sentences in the activities throughout the lesson.
+Depending on the text you have selected, display slide 5 or 6.
+In order to help students access their prior knowledge, the slide provides students with a word bank of 5–10 keywords focused around a central theme in the text.
+To each student, pass out either a copy of the attached Dashing Through the Snow Word Bank or Don’t Box Me In Word Bank handout, depending on which article you are using.
+Have students reference this to write their sentences in the activities throughout the lesson.

 Allow 5 minutes for each student to write a sentence containing two or more of the words from the Word Bank.
 Students may include as many additional words as necessary to complete their thoughts.
-Each student's sentence should be completely unique, depending on the connections perceived among the words.
+Each student's sentence should depend on the connections found between the words.
 Make sure that students know a word form can be altered to make sense in the construction of their sentences.
 For example, the word "moving" could be changed to "move."

 Explore

 Display slide 7.
-Hand out copies of the Dave Barry article you plan to use.
-Based on the title, students should predict the content of the article.
+Hand out the attached copy of either Dashing Through the Snow handout or Don’t Box Me In handout to each student.
+Based on the title, have students make and write a prediction of the content of the article.
 Predictions should be written next to the title on each student's handout.
-Allow students a moment to make a prediction based on the title of the article.
 Ask a few students to share out their predictions.

 Display slide 8 or 9 based on the article you are using.
-Write a prediction, or a version of what was shared in class, on the model copy for students to see.
+Put a prediction, new or one of the ones shared in class, on the slide for students to see.

 Display slide 10.
 Have students number each paragraph on their own copy of the text.
-A quick check can be made to see if all students have identical numbers by asking the class to shout out the first three words of each paragraph as you model how to number them using the displayed version of the article.
+Model how to number them using the displayed version of the article, so students all get the same results.
+Ask the class to shout out the first three words of each paragraph as a quick check that student have identical numbers.

 Explain

+Pass out one highlighter to each student.
 Display slide 12 and go over expectations for annotating.
-Distribute copies, post or use slide 13 to share the Annotated Text poster.
+Display slide 13 and distribute the attached Annotated Text Poster handout to each student.

-If you hand out copies, ask students to write “hyperbole” next to “How to Mark the Text,” so they know on which literary device they are to focus.
-Use the poster as a reference to explicitly teach annotating the first two paragraphs either on the document camera while students mark their own copies or using the text on slide 14 or 15 depending on the article you are using.
 Explain to students the value of annotating texts.
-For students that are new to annotation or need more support, you should model annotating more of the paragraphs as a class, but not the whole article.
+For students that are new to annotation or need more support, consider annotating more of the paragraphs as a class but not the whole article.
 If guidance is needed, see the attached Dashing Through the Snow Sample Responses or Don’t Box Me In Sample Responses.
 Annotations will vary depending on the connections you and students find in the text.

 The remaining paragraphs may be marked independently or as a class.
 If you wish to narrow the focus, students may mark only a specific paragraph or a few paragraphs that are central to the text.
 Provide enough time for everyone to finish marking the text.